Gulf War: Ground campaign

-Kuwait's liberation
+Liberation of Kuwait

 US decoy attacks by air attacks and naval gunfire the night before Kuwait's liberation were designed to make the Iraqis believe the main coalition ground attack would focus on central Kuwait.
 For months, American units in Saudi Arabia had been under almost constant Iraqi artillery fire, as well as threats from Scud missiles and chemical attacks.
 On 24 February 1991, the 1st and 2nd Marine Divisions and the 1st Light Armored Infantry Battalion crossed into Kuwait and headed toward Kuwait City.
 They encountered trenches, barbed wire, and minefields.
 However, these positions were poorly defended, and were overrun in the first few hours.
 Several tank battles took place, but otherwise coalition troops encountered minimal resistance, as most Iraqi troops surrendered.
 The general pattern was that the Iraqis would put up a short fight before surrendering.
 However, Iraqi air defenses shot down nine US aircraft.
 Meanwhile, forces from Arab states advanced into Kuwait from the east, encountering little resistance and suffering few casualties.

 Despite the successes of coalition forces, it was feared that the Iraqi Republican Guard would escape into Iraq before it could be destroyed.
 It was decided to send British armored forces into Kuwait 15 hours ahead of schedule, and to send US forces after the Republican Guard.
 The coalition advance was preceded by a heavy artillery and rocket barrage, after which 150,000 troops and 1,500 tanks began their advance.
 Iraqi forces in Kuwait counterattacked against US troops, acting on a direct order from Saddam Hussein himself.
 Despite the intense combat, the Americans repulsed the Iraqis and continued to advance towards Kuwait City.